ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 in nearly any statistical software, including `R`.
 Finally, the `ss3sim` code is written under an open-source MIT license and can be freely modified.
 *Rapid*: `ss3sim` relies on SS3,
 which uses AD Model Builder as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].
 `ss3sim` also facilitates the deployment of simulations across multiple computers or computer cores, thereby accelerating computation.
-Perhaps most importantly, `ss3sim` can substantially reduce the time to develop a large-scale simulation-testing study, allowing users to focus on research itself.
+Perhaps most importantly, `ss3sim` can substantially reduce the time to develop a large-scale simulation-testing experiment, allowing users to focus on the research questions themselves.

 ## The general structure of an ss3sim simulation